Weekends at CH

 All of those pupils on site will attend a chapel service which can take place in the morning or in the evening; there is a compulsory Chapel Choir practice for choir members before the service and there is a compulsory Band practice for band members on Sunday mornings.

-Sunday afternoons are a good time for children who live locally to meet up with their parents.
+Sunday afternoons are a good time for pupils who live locally to meet up with their parents.

 Permissions and Safety